HDFC reports 22% fall in Q4 net profit

-The housing finance company said the fourth quarter numbers are not comparable to the previous year as it received dividend of just ₹2 crore, profit on sale of investments was also ₹2 crore, there were fair value changes and increased provisioning for Covid19.
+The housing finance company said the fourth quarter numbers are not comparable to the previous year as it received dividend of just ₹2 crore; profit on sale of investments was also ₹2 crore and there were fair value changes and increased provisioning for Covid-19.

 “After adjusting for fair value adjustments, profit on sale of investments, dividend and provisioning, the adjusted profit before tax for the quarter is ₹3,535 crore, compared to ₹3,064 crore in the previous year, reflecting a growth of 15 per cent,” HDFC said in a statement on Monday.

-The gross non-performing loans as at March 31, 2020 stood at ₹ 8,908 crore or 1.99 per cent of the loan portfolio.
+The gross non-performing loans as of March 31, 2020, stood at ₹8,908 crore or 1.99 per cent of the loan portfolio.
 The non-performing loans of the individual portfolio stood at 0.95 per cent while that of the non-individual portfolio stood at 4.71 per cent.

+The mortgage lender also reported increase in provisioning, including impact for Covid-19 of ₹ 1,274 crore in the fourth quarter, when compared to ₹398 crore a year ago.

+HDFC said that given the prolonged uncertainty and risk averseness in the lending environment for non-individual loans, it remains prudent in its lending.

 As of date, about 26 per cent of the Corporation’s loans under management have opted for the moratorium.
 Individual loans under moratorium account for 21 per cent of the individual loan portfolio.

+HDFC’s capital adequacy ratio stood at 17.7 per cent, of which, Tier I capital was 16.6 per cent and Tier II capital was 1.1 per cent.

-The board of directors also recommended payment of final dividend for 2019-20 of ₹ 21 per equity share of ₹ 2 each compared to a final dividend of ₹ 17.50 per equity in the previous year.
+The board of directors also recommended payment of final dividend of ₹21 per equity share of ₹2 each for FY20 when compared to a final dividend of ₹ 17.50 per equity in the previous year.

 Dear Readers,